Q: What are the requirements for this master program?

 A: After being accepted, we will send out the letters of admission in May.
 If you are an EU citizen, you can directly use this to enroll at our university.
 Non-EU citizens have to first send verified copies of all their necessary documents to the International Office of the university by July 15.
 They will receive another formal admission letter from the International Office with which they can then enroll.

-Q: Do I need specific knowledge in economics or business administration before I start the program?
+Q: Do I need specific knowledge in political science or sociology before I start the program?

 Q: Do I have to take Chinese language classes even though I learned Chinese during my BA studies?